Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Approach

 \subsection{Photometry Likelihood Ranking}

 After we have included the detector noise for each observation, we implement a ranking scheme to sort confused orbit options based on the likelihood of the calculated photon rates per system option, given the assigned orbital parameters.
 We obtain the likelihood of each detection from the probability distribution of the brightness.
-This value is returned by Figure~\ref{fig:code_flow}, step 4.
+This value is returned by Fig.~\ref{fig:code_flow}, step 4.

-As mentioned in Section~\ref{sec:phot_model}, the detector noise model uses instrument parameters defined for Roman.
-To generate the probability distribution for each detections' brightness, the detector noise model first draws samples from a Poisson distribution describing the expected number of photons reaching the detector.
+To generate the probability distribution for each detection's brightness, the detector noise model first draws samples from a Poisson distribution describing the expected number of photons reaching the detector.
 The incident photons are multiplied by the detector quantum efficiency before the dark current is added to the signal.
-We account for the EMCCD gain ($g$) by drawing samples from a Gamma distribution, following the model described in \cite{Hirsch2013-wg} and applied in \textit{LOWFSSim}\footnote{\url{https://github.com/nasa-jpl/lowfssim}} (the Roman Coronagraph Instrument optical model of low-order wavefront sensing and control; \citealt{lowfssim_bdube}).
+We account for the EMCCD gain ($g$) by drawing samples from a Gamma distribution, following the model described in Hirsch et al.~2013\cite{Hirsch2013-wg} and applied in \textit{LOWFSSim} (the Roman Coronagraph Instrument optical model of low-order wavefront sensing and control \cite{lowfssim_bdube}; \href{https://github.com/nasa-jpl/lowfssim}{https://github.com/nasa-jpl/lowfssim}).
 The shape parameter of the gamma distribution is the number of input photoelectrons ($n_{ie}$), and the scale parameter ($\theta$) is

 The final addition is the detector's read noise, which is sampled from a normal distribution.
 All parameter values adopted in our model are listed in Table~\ref{tab:parameters}.